 For the oil, you can use either chili oil, sesame oil, vegetable oil or a mix of each!

-If you want chicken (I suggest boneless, skinless thighs or breasts cut into bite-size pieces) or beef (use flank steak cut into strips), add it in Step 1 while adding the garlic and ginger.
+If you want chicken (I suggest boneless, skinless thighs or breasts cut into bite-size pieces) or beef (use flank steak cut into strips), add it in Step 1 while adding the garlic.
 Sauté an extra 2 minutes until it's just lightly (but not fully) cooked.